deppensylvia/deppensylvia/README.md

 - 👀 I’m interested in becoming a software engineer
 - 🌱 I’m currently learning React.JS, JQuery Mobile, and Python
 - 💞️ I’m interested in collaborating on webapp projects especially on topics of mental health resources or organizational tools
-- 📫 How to reach me: visit https://deppensylvia.com/contact (not up yet)
+- 📫 How to reach me: visit https://deppensylvia.com/contact (it's a WIP)

 <!---
 deppensylvia/deppensylvia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.